shizzywang/_cv/public/cv.md

 **Co-Founder**
 _Oct 2012 – Nov 2013_

-- Learned how different it feels to sell something you've made
+- Learned how different it feels to sell something you've made.
 - Co-designed and helped build the kitchen layout for operational efficiency in a small space.
 - Operated a family-run Sri Lankan food business in a converted shipping container at Chester Lakes.
 - Created the brand identity, including logo and menu design.
-- Helped design the menu working with Mum who is an expert in making people say yum
+- Helped design the menu working with Mum who's cooking is superb.

 ### Deva Heating and Plumbing

 **Labourer**
 _Jan 2011 – Nov 2013_

-- Assisted with installations and repairs on domestic plumbing and heating projects
+- Assisted with installations and repairs on domestic plumbing and heating projects.
-- Worked on the house of a producer for Blue Planet, learned so much about design from her, her new house and everything in it was beautiful and told a story and I got to watch her restore it, her and the painters showed me a bar for art
+- Worked on the house of a producer for Blue Planet, learned so much about design from her, her new house and everything in it was beautiful and told a story and I got to watch her restore it, her and the painters showed me a bar for art.
-- Developed efficiency and prioritization skills working under a mentor managing multiple urgent client demands
+- Developed efficiency and prioritization skills working under a mentor managing multiple urgent client demands.

 ### Lessgo Ltd